Adaptive Metric Dimensionality Reduction: Adaptive dimensionality reduction: Euclidean case

-Implicit in Corollary \ref{cor:euclid-hinge} is a tradeoff between dimensionality reduction and distortion.
+\hide{ Implicit in Corollary \ref{cor:euclid-hinge} is a tradeoff between dimensionality reduction and distortion.
 Algorithmically, this tradeoff may be optimized using PCA.
 It suffices to compute the singular value decomposition once, with runtime complexity $O(n^3+Nn^2)$ \citep{MR1417720}.
 Then for each $1\le k\le N$, we obtain the lowest-distortion $k$-dimensional subspace $T^{(k)}$, corresponding to the top $k$ singular values.
 We then choose the value $1\le k\le N$ which minimizes the generalization bound of Corollary \ref{cor:euclid-hinge} and construct a low-dimensional linear classifier on the projected data $(P_T(x_1),y_1),\ldots,(P_T(x_n),y_n)$, which is ``lifted'' to $\R^N$.
+Our generalization bound holds in the original space $\R^N$ even without the projection and lifting, although heuristically we expect improved performance for norm-regularized classifiers since now $w$ is allowed to be large without ``wasting'' magnitude on irrelevant dimensions.

-As PCA is already employed heuristically as a denoising filtering step in the supervised classification setting \citep{DBLP:journals/jmlr/BiBEBS03, HA07, DBLP:journals/tsp/VarshneyW11}, Corollary \ref{cor:euclid-hinge} provides apparently the first rigorous theory for choosing the best cutoff for the PCA singular values.
+As PCA is already employed heuristically as a denoising filtering step in the supervised classification setting \citep{DBLP:journals/jmlr/BiBEBS03, HA07, DBLP:journals/tsp/VarshneyW11}, Corollary \ref{cor:euclid-hinge} provides apparently the first rigorous theory for choosing the best cutoff for the PCA singular values. }

-\section{Adaptive Dimensionality Reduction: Metric case}
+\section{Adaptive dimensionality reduction: Metric case}